 This service is for you if:

 •You are the parent or caregiver of a child who has a parent in prison.
 (You do not have to be in a relationship with the person in prison.)

-•You live in Christchurch or South Auckland
+•You live in South Auckland, Hamilton, Christchurch and Invercargill.

 Our Pillars team can provide you with advice on:

 • How the court and prison systems work

 • How government departments work and what they can offer you e.g. Work and Income, Oranga Tamariki, Housing NZ

 • How to cope with separation from your family member and the grief that may arise